tmills/ctakes-docker/README.md

 If you wish to view the annotations in an easy to use and visually rich viewer, run `$UIMA_HOME/bin/annotationViewer.sh` and select the descriptor used for processing, your outputted xmi file, and the Java Viewer.

 ### Running via collection reader
 If you want to run on a collection of files rather than through the debugger, modify this sample pipeline.
 Perform the first 4 steps as above, then:

+1. Edit `desc/docker-fast-dictionary.xml` and change `<import location="/where/you/installed/ctakes-docker/desc/remoteFastDescriptor.xml"/>` to the proper location.

+2. Edit `desc/FilesInDirectoryCollectionReader.xml` and change `<string>samples/</string>` to the location that unstructured clinical text files will be placed for processing.

-5. `./bin/runRemoteAsyncAE.sh tcp://<local ip address>:61616 mainQueue -d desc/localDeploymentDescriptor.xml -c desc/FilesInDirectoryCollectionReader.xml -o xmis/`
+3. Run `./bin/runRemoteAsyncAE.sh tcp://<local ip address>:61616 mainQueue -d desc/localDeploymentDescriptor.xml -c desc/FilesInDirectoryCollectionReader.xml -o xmis/`.
+Note that `local ip address` is the address of the host you are running the command on.

-Replacing `<my ip address>` with the IP address of the host you are running the command on.
-This will read from the samples sub-directory and write the output to serialized xmi files in the xmis subdirectory.
-You can use the CVD as above to view the annotations of these files.
-To modify this for your data, edit the FilesInDirectoryCollectionReader.xml file to point at a folder on your machine, or use a completely different collection reader if you like.
+4. Observe the outputted XMI in `xmis/`.
+You may use `CVD` to import the files if you want a visually rich experience.

 ### Running on ec2
 If you install docker on an ec2 instance and check out this repo, you can build